Rami-Ayyad/course-registration-form/README.md

 - A registratoin form that allows the student to choose a desired course after filling the form with correct data either manually or by Google / Facebook acount , The from sends validation code via SMS to student's phone for authentication.
 #### installation :
-- start by installing all the dependenties by running `npm install`
+- Start by installing all the dependenties by running `npm install`
-- launching the app on a local server by running `npm start`
+- Launching the app on a local server by running `npm start`

 ## Technologies and Libraries :
 - HTML5,   CSS3,  JavaScript